sarthak29j/sarthak29j/README.md

 - 👋🏻 Hi, I’m Sarthak Chawla
 - 💞️ I’m looking to collaborate on any open source project
-- 📫 Connect with me through email or linkdin
+- 📫 Connect with me through e-mail or LinkedIn

 Email - sarthak29j@gmail.com